Submissions

 Types of manuscripts accepted

-Review Article: From July 1, 2020, review articles will no longer be accepted, except at the invitation of the Editorial Committee, highlighting the relevance of the topic and the scientific merit of the authors.
-It will be accepted only by invitation or approval of the editors of the Acadêmica.
-It comes from studies with a defined delimitation or based on a review of the literature, and consists of findings that may contribute to the state of the art.
+Review article: It comes from studies with a defined delimitation or based on a review of the literature, and consists of findings that may contribute to the state of the art.
 Lenght: up to 10,000 words, excluding title, abstract and references.
+Review articles will only be accepted at the invitation of the Editorial Committee, highlighting the relevance of the topic and the scientific merit of the authors.

 Short Communications: A short communication is for a concise, but independent report representing a significant contribution to Animal Science, originated from preliminary results of an original research.
 The text should have between 5 and 7 pages and contain up to three illustrations.